This page may not be accurate, latest service updates can be found on our dedicated COVID-19 section.

 Yes.
-The council would prefer to get all planning applications electronically whether small scale or large developments.
+The council would prefer to receive all planning applications electronically irrespective of size, scale or type of development.

 The site will guide you through a number of steps, dependent on the type of application (or appeal) that you are submitting.
-There is help text and a user guide available throughout.
+There is help text and a user guide available throughout the process.

 On submitting your application or appeal, an instant automated confirmation is sent to your email address from the ePlanning.scot website.
-All further communication from us will be using the same email address.
+All further communication from the Council will be sent to that same email address.

 ePlanning Scotland's primary aims are to make the planning system more efficient.